-There are dozens upon dozens of “free number apps” available today; how do you know which one is right for you?
+There are dozens upon dozens of “free number apps” available in the app store today; how do you know which one is right for you?
 What does “free” really mean?
 We love Hushed, but we know that it’s absolutely worth the time to investigate all the most popular options for free texting.
 Luckily we’re here to help, and today we’re investigating TextFree’s newest venture, which is called TextFree Web.

 TextFree is a service that provides users with a phone number to send text messages at no charge.
 Just like Hushed, TextFree is a VoIP (Voice over Internet Protocol) phone number service.